We might have been stuck inside for the best part of this year, but that hasn’t stopped us from being...Read article

-For more than 25 years the debate of whether children with autism should be in mainstream schools or a special school.
-This became about when Baroness Warnock (English philosopher of morality, education and mind) introduced the concept of ‘inclusion’.
-Warnock stated “Inclusion is not about placing children with autism in mainstream schools and ignoring the difference by ‘treating all pupils the same’.
-It is about making appropriate provisions to meet each child’s needs and reasonable adjustments to enable each child to access the whole life of the school.
+For more than 25 years, there has been a debate whether children with autism should be in mainstream schools or placed in special education environments.
+The origins of this debate stemmed from Baroness Warnock (English philosopher of morality, education and mind) when she introduced the concept of ‘inclusion’.
+Warnock stated, “Inclusion is not about placing children with autism in mainstream schools and ignoring the difference by ‘treating all pupils the same’.
+Instead, it is about making appropriate provisions to meet each child’s needs and reasonable adjustments to enable each child to access the whole life of the school.
 Every child with autism has different strengths, and a child’s individual needs should be the starting point for identifying what type of school they attend and the support they need in that setting”.

-Types of Schools available
+Types of Schools available:

-• Special Schooling
+- Special Schooling

-• Mainstream Schooling
+- Mainstream Schooling

-• Home Schooling
+- Home Schooling

 Where does Sensory come into this?

-If someone is having a meltdown, or not responding there are things that sensory can do to help.
-Often, small changes to the environment can make a difference, for example making a room light or dark, creating a focus area or a calming, comforting, secure space.
-Many special schools and mainstream school have a sensory room or area which can easily be adapted to suit a mixture of needs and behaviours, for those on the autism spectrum or with special needs.
+If someone is having a meltdown or not responding, there are things that sensory can do to help.
+Often, small changes to the environment can make a difference, for example, making a room light or dark, creating a focus area or a calming, comforting, secure space.
+Many special schools and mainstream schools have a sensory room or area which can easily be adapted to suit a mixture of needs and behaviours for those on the autism spectrum or with special needs.

 Case Study – Glanhowy School

 Blaenau Gwent Council set out plans to increase provision for children and young people with autism spectrum disorder in the borough.
-The plans were agreed and it was decided to open an autism resource centre at Glanhowy School.
+The plans were agreed, and it was decided to open an autism resource centre at Glanhowy School.
 Glanhowy Primary school already had a complex needs resource base, but the plans have seen it re-open as a base for children with autism.
-Rhino UK won the tender to design and implement the sensory room at the school, which was installed in August 2016.
+Rhino UK won the tender to design and create the sensory room at the school, which was installed in August 2016.
 The sensory room will open in September 2016 with the full base provisions.